MichaelHarrison-Dev/mini-projects/README.md

 # The Lab

-A place for course work, practice projects, and tests.
+A place for me learn, experiment with, and practice using programming languages, algorithms, and a whole host of other things.